Aims and Scope

-Individual IM Publications Open staff have over 35 years’ experience in publishing high-quality journals.
-They take pride in ensuring that online-only, Open Access papers receive the same meticulous copy editing and typesetting that they have practiced for decades.
+Individual IM Publications Open staff have over 35 years of experience in publishing high-quality journals.
+They take pride in ensuring that online-only, Open Access papers receive the same meticulous copy editing and typesetting they have practised for decades.

 Our aim is always to handle submissions as quickly as is compatible with thorough peer-review and availability of suitable referees.

 If you wish to submit a paper please contact Professor Ludovic Duponchel